duluca/local-weather-app/README.md

 - `now` package has been replaced with `vercel`.
 - CircleCI variable renamed from `$NOW_TOKEN` to `$VERCEL_TOKEN`.
 - `npm run now:publish` renamed to `npm run vercel:publish`.
+- `now` v1 configuration with docker deployment is removed.

 ### _Waffle.io_